expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 * list of steps

 Each step consists of:
-* one line with the statement of the step and some its attributes (status, labels, etc.)
+* one line with the statement of the step and some of its attributes (status, labels, etc.)
 * optional few lines containing error messages related to the step

 The format of the line with the step statement is as follows:

 `type status label statement`